 File No: LE.245

 Responsible Officer: Director Development Services

 Author Name: Manager Regulatory Services

-Disclosure of Interest: Nil

 To advise Council of Ranger matters / statistics update since the last Council Meeting as follows:

 Litter Action Requests have decreased from the previous month due to a clean-up conducted in the Roebourne LIA in March.
 This number reflects the standard number of requests received on a monthly basis.